 Always work with your shoes off to avoid treading any grit into the underside of your new vinyl flooring.
 Starting against the longest continuous wall, roll out the vinyl flooring face up and lay it in the space it’s going to cover, taking care not to twist or damage the surface.
 Lay the material roughly cut, with an excess of around 10cm lapped up the walls so you can trim to fit exactly once the vinyl is fully in place.
 If necessary, make small relief cuts at right angles to the corners and alcoves to relieve tension and allow the material to lie flat on the floor.
 Flooring that may have minor edge damage or distortion should be trimmed off before installation.
 Brush the surface with a soft broom to remove any trapped air, making sure the sheet is laying flat on the sub floor.
 Press the vinyl sheet against the base of skirting boards or fitments using a small block of wood to form an angle.
-Using a paint scraper hold the sheet vinyl hard to the skirting and cut the vinyl flooring with a sharp knife (you can buy one here).
+Using a paint scraper hold the sheet vinyl hard to the skirting and cut the vinyl flooring with a sharp, hook-bladed knife (you can buy one here).
 You may want to use a steel rule for accuracy.
 Avoid cutting in too tightly as this could stop the material lying flat - a gap of 1mm, the thickness of a credit card, between the edge of the floor and the skirting board is recommended to allow for buckling due to normal room expansion and contraction.

 Move the knife carefully and remove waste every so often to help you see that you are making an accurate cut.
 Take your time on this phase.
 Small mistakes along edges can be covered but a major blunder can be costly.